A. P. J. Abdul Kalam: Aftermath

 Following his death, the people of India paid tributes on social media.
 The Government of India declared a seven-day state mourning period as a mark of respect.
 Various leaders from India and abroad condoled the death of Kalam.

 Kalam's body was flown to New Delhi on the morning of 28 July, where dignitaries including then president, vice president, and prime minister paid their last respects.
 His body was placed in his Delhi residence for public viewing.
 On 29 July, his body was flown to the town of Mandapam via Madurai, and was carried towards his home town of Rameswaram by road.
 His body was displayed in an open area to allow the public to pay their final respects until 8 p.m. that evening.
 On 30 July 2015, following an Islamic burial prayer performed by the local imam, he was laid to rest at Rameswaram's Pei Karumbu ground with full state honours with over 350,000 people in attendance.

 Dr. A. P. J. Abdul Kalam Memorial was built in memory of Kalam by the DRDO in Pei Karumbu in Rameswaram.
-It was inaugurated by then prime minister Narendra Modi in July 2017.
+It was inaugurated by the prime minister Narendra Modi in July 2017.
 The memorial displays replicas of rockets and missiles which Kalam had worked with, and various acrylic paintings about his life.
 There is a large statue of Kalam in the entrance showing him playing the veena, and two other smaller statues in sitting and standing posture respectively.